Video of the Trip

 Day 5, Fri July 17 - Dragon - Middle Kilburn - Kilburn Lake

 Originally we had considered going through a new 1000 meter portage from Upper Kilburn to Kilburn Lake to make a very short paddling day on Friday, July 17 2009.
 But with the dawn of a new day and with less rain and finally a chance to maybe do some fishing we decided instead to take advantage of a southerly wind and paddle down to the south before letting the wind take us up Kilburn Lake to our final camp site.

 [Packing up our desperate camp in Dragon Lake on Friday morning.]

-[Remember - it's mid July here]
+[Remember - it's mid July here.]

-[Portaging into Middle Kilburn from the Dragon Lake system]
+[Portaging into Middle Kilburn from Dragon Lake.]

 While drifting up Kilburn Lake (in a northerly direction) we started seeing some brief sun ('sucker') holes in the sky.
 These soon turned gray again but the rain largely stopped.
 We fished our way slowly towards camp.
 Along the way we met up with two park employees in a canoe heading south.
 They chatted with us a while before we parted ways.

 The fishing was decent but not spectacular and by mid-afternoon we rolled into the most deluxe camp of the trip on a moderate sized island at around N50 44 9, W94 28 22.
 This was a great site!
 Next time we do this loop (probably in reverse) we will have to spend our first night here.
 We easily fit on the flat rock / dirt site that had just the right number of trees for tarps / shelter and open enough to allow a breeze to keep the bugs at bay - temporarily anyway!
 We laid out gear to dry, made supper and then headed off for some long overdue evening walleye fishing.

 [A deluxe camp site on Kilburn Lake.]